Free Download PC Game

 bothersome skips and delays when zooming in and out of scenes with a

+significant number of citizens.
 Other fit-and-finish issues further hamper playability.
 Collision detection is hit-and-miss,

 so characters frequently walk through walls, and even meld into ladies